-The annual shareholders meeting was held on April 27, 2012 and the following matters were agreed:
+The annual shareholders meeting was held on April 26, 2013 and the following matters were agreed:

-1. To approve the Annual Report, Balance Sheet, Financial Statements and the External Auditors Report corresponding to the period ending December 31, 2011.

-2. To approve the distribution of a final dividend corresponding to 2011, amounting to USD 3,673,247, to be paid as of May 28, 2012 to shareholders registered in the respective shareholders' registry as of May 18, 2012.

-3. The Dividends Policy for 2012 was informed.

-4. It was agreed that members of the Board of Directors were to be replaced and therefore, the Board is currently comprised as follows: Mr. Richard Legault as director and Mr. Jeffrey Blidner as his respective deputy director; Mr. Bruce Hogg as director and Mr. Daniel Fetter as his respective deputy director; Mr. Patrick Charbonneau as director and Mr. Paul Dufresne as his respective deputy director; Ms. Brenda Eaton as director and Mr. Richard Dinneny as her respective deputy director; Mr. Bruno Philippi Irarrázabal as director and Mr. Enrique Munita Luco as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. Juan José Eyzaguirre Lira as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Federico Grebe Lira as his respective deputy director; Mr. José Ramón Valente Vias as director and Mr. Juan Paulo Bambach Salvatore as his respective deputy director, and Mr. Alejandro Jadresic Marinovic as director and Mr. Juan Irarrázabal Covarrubias as his respective deputy director.
+- 1. To approve the Annual Report, Balance Sheet, Financial Statements and the External Auditors Report corresponding to the period ending December 31, 2012. - 2.
+To approve the distribution of a final dividend corresponding to 2012, amounting to USD 4,570,608,39 to be paid as of May 26, 2013 to shareholders registered in the respective shareholders' registry as of May 18, 2013. - 3.
+The Dividends Policy for 2013 was approved. - 4.
+It was agreed that members of the Board of Directors were to be replaced and therefore the Board is now comprised as follows: Mr. Richard Legault as director and Mr. Felipe Pinel as his respective deputy director; Mr. Bruce Hogg as director and Mr. Etienne Middleton as his respective deputy director; Mr. Patrick Charbonneau as director and Mr. Paul Dufresne as his respective deputy director; Ms. Brenda Eaton as director and Mr. Jerry Divoky as her respective deputy director; Mr. Bruno Philippi Irarrázabal as director and Mr. Enrique Munita Luco as his respective deputy director; Mr. Mario Valcarce Durán as director and Mr. Juan José Eyzaguirre Lira as his respective deputy director; Mr. Blas Tomic Errázuriz as director and Mr. Federico Grebe Lira as his respective deputy director; Mr. José Ramón Valente Vias as director and Mr. Juan Paulo Bambach Salvatore as his respective deputy director, and Mr. Alejandro Jadresic Marinovic as director and Mr. Juan Irarrázabal Covarrubias as his respective deputy director.

-5. Approval of the appointment of Ernst & Young as the company's external auditors for the 2012 fiscal year.

-6. Diario Financiero was approved as the newspaper to be used for publishing notices of general shareholders meetings.
+- 5. Approval of the appointment of Ernst & Young as the company's external auditors for the 2013 fiscal year. - 6.
+Diario Financiero was approved as the newspaper to be used for publishing notices of general shareholders meetings.